My body, my choice: Pakistan

 Sometimes the criticism of the slogan is that it is too strident and inappropriate.
 Men in Pakistan who support women's rights may not support the slogan itself.
 The slogan is considered vulgar and many see the slogan as being only about "sexual independence", rather than about the whole sum of bodily autonomy.
 Writer Anjum Altaf says that critics' attempts to suggest alternative slogans to 'My body, my choice' don't realize that this amounts to mansplaining by subjecting feminist struggle to patriarchal approval what actually they are fighting against.

 Writer Zainab Najeeb contends that the slogan is neither a challenge to religious beliefs, nor should it been seen as scandalous.
 Najeeb states that opponents of the slogan 'Mera Jism Meri Marzi' believe it is about promoting prostitution, and asserts that the slogan is a declaration of women's independence and bodily freedom.
 Proponents of the slogan claim that it is being misinterpreted and misunderstood by critics.
 It is also suggested that the slogan continues to be expanded in definition to apply to opposition against abuse and harassment of women.
 Rameeza Ahmad states that women everywhere have to face huge patriarchal injustices against their own bodies.
 Like men, women too need to have right to choose their religion or what they want to wear (or not wear) and that the message behind the slogan is very important.
 Mehr Tarar asserts that women's claim of rights over their own bodies and own choices is a God-given right strengthened by the finest of human values.

 Turkey

-The President of Turkey, Recep Tayyip Erdogan, is anti-abortion and has criticized the slogan.
-Erdogan has said, "They say it is my body, my choice.
+The President of Turkey, Recep Tayyip Erdoğan, is anti-abortion and has criticized the slogan.
+Erdoğan has said, "They say it is my body, my choice.
 Feminists say this...No one has the right to abort a fetus in a body."